 We try to avoid disputes over our invoices.
 However, disagreements do occasionally arise.
 These terms do not stop you from challenging our charges.
-You have a number of options, including:
+Under the Legal Services Regulation Act 2015 we are required to advise you of your rights to a dispute resolution procedure pursuant to that legislation.
+If you wish to dispute this bill or costs or any part of it, you can avail of the following procedure: